Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

 See [Restore System Functionality if a Kubernetes Worker Node is Down](Restore_System_Functionality_if_a_Kubernetes_Worker_Node_is_Down.md) for more information.

-## Resiliency Improvements
+## Resiliency improvements

 To increase the overall resiliency of system management services and software within the system, the following improvements were made:

 - Capsules services have implemented replicas for added resiliency.
-- Added support for new storage class that supports Read-Write-Many and in doing so, eliminated some of the errors we encountered on pods which could not seamlessly start up on other worker NCNs upon termination \(because of a PVC unmount error\).
+- Added support for new storage class that supports Read-Write-Many; this eliminated some of the errors encountered on pods which could not seamlessly start up on other worker NCNs upon termination \(because of PVC unmount errors\).
 - Modified procedures for reloading DVS on NCNs to reduce DVS service interruptions.
 - DVS now retries DNS queries in `dvs_generate_map`, which improves boot resiliency at scale.
 - Additional retries implemented in the BOS, IMS, and CFS services for increased protection around outages of dependent services.
 - Image-based installs emphasizing "non-special" node types eliminated single points of failure previously encountered with DNS, administrative and installation tooling, and gathering of Cray System Management \(CSM\) logging for Ceph and Kubernetes.

-## Expected Resiliency Behavior
+## Expected resiliency behavior

 In addition, the following general criteria describe the expected behavior of the system if a single Kubernetes node \(master, worker, or storage\) goes down temporarily: